cloudflare/cloudflare-docs/products/magic-transit/src/content/about/traffic-steering.md

 ---
-order: 2
+order:
 pcx-content-type: concept
 ---

 # Traffic steering

-Magic Transit uses a static configuration to route traffic through [Generic Routing Encapsulation (GRE) tunnels](/about/tunnels-and-encapsulation) from Cloudflare’s edge to your data center(s).
+Magic Transit uses a static configuration to route traffic through [Generic Routing Encapsulation (GRE) tunnels](/about/tunnels-and-encapsulation) from Cloudflare’s edge to your data center.

-Magic Transit steers traffic along GRE tunnel routes based on priorities you define.
-You [assign tunnel route priorities](/set-up/provide-configuration-data/assign-tunnel-route-priorities) during the Magic Transit [onboarding process](/set-up/onboarding/).
+Magic Transit steers traffic along GRE tunnel routes based on priorities you define during the onboarding process.

 The example in this diagram has three tunnel routes.
-Tunnels 1 and 2 have top priority—Tunnel 3 is secondary.
+Tunnels 1 and 2 have top priority and Tunnel 3 is secondary.

 ![Example route priorities](../static/mt-traffic-steering-ecmp-baseline.png)

-When there are multiple routes with equal priority and different next-hops—Tunnel 1 versus Tunnel 2, for example—Cloudflare uses equal-cost multi-path (ECMP) routing.
+When there are multiple routes with equal priority and different next-hops, Cloudflare uses equal-cost multi-path (ECMP) routin.
+An example of multiple routes with equality priority would  beTunnel 1 versus Tunnel 2.

 The use of ECMP routing provides load balancing across tunnels with the same priority.